Neural network based generation of a 1-dimensional stochastic field with turbulent velocity statistics: Isotropic and homogeneous fully developped turbulence

 In these measures the dominant effects of the energy distribution across scales ($S_2(l)$) are compensated and so they allow us to finely study high-order statistics.
 On the one hand, the skewness characterizes the degree of asymmetry of the distributions of the velocity increments and from the Kolmogorov $4/5$ law it is a signature of the energy cascade.
 On the other hand, the Flatness describes the significance of the tails of the distribution of the increments and its evolution across scales characterizes intermittency.

-In this work, we will focus on four main points of the Kolmogorov-Obukhov theories that we will impose to the process generated by our NN-Turb model: a) turbulence presents three domain of scales with different statistical behaviors, b) in the inertial domain $S_2(l)$ matches the $2/3$ kolmogorov law, c) in the dissipative and inertial domaines the skewness should be negative ($4/5$ Kolmogorov law) and d) in the integral domain the flow statistics are close to Gaussian and become non-Gaussian at small scales, \textit{i.e.} the flatness of the velocity increments increases when the scale decreases.
-Thus, our NN-Turb model will generate intermittent processes with the desired energy distribution and cascade as prescribed by Kolmogorov and Obukhov.
+In this work, we will focus on four main points of the Kolmogorov-Obukhov theories that we will impose to the process generated by our NN-Turb model: a) turbulence presents three domain of scales with different statistical behaviors, b) in the inertial domain $S_2(l)$ matches the $2/3$ Kolmogorov law, c) in the dissipative and inertial domaines the skewness should be negative ($4/5$ Kolmogorov law) and d) in the integral domain the flow statistics are close to Gaussian and become non-Gaussian at small scales, \textit{i.e.} the flatness of the velocity increments increases when the scale decreases.
+Thus, our NN-Turb model will generate intermittent processes with the desired energy distribution and cascade as prescribed by Kolmogorov and Obukhov theories.
+Note that all along the paper and following the Kolmogorov 1941 theory, the $2/3$ and $4/5$ laws of Kolmogorov are respectively identified as signatures of the distribution and cascade of energy across scales~\cite{Frisch1995,Kolmogorov1991}.
+Note also that the structure functions of order higher than four are not imposed by the model and so, the generated process will not reproduce the full pdf of turbulent velocity increments.
+It focuses on second, third and fourth order statistics, contrary to most of the existing literature only focusing on second order ones~\cite{Flandrin1989, Peinke1993,Mann1998,Klein2003,Hoepffner2011,Liu2020,Kim2020,Yousif2021,Yousif2022} or second and fourth order ones~\cite{Bacry2001,Friedrich2022}.